GitauHarrison/notes/recaptcha.md

 ![Strong reCaptcha](images/strong_reCaptcha.png)

-##### Update your requirements.txt
+## Update Your Dependencies

-With all that work, remember to update your requirements.txt file to include all the dependancies you have used while building this app
+With all that work, remember to update your `requirements.txt` file to include all the dependancies you have used while building this app

 ```python
 (recaptcha_project) gitau@harry:~/recaptcha_project$ pip3 freeze > requirements.txt
 ```
-### Next:
+## Next:

 * Learn how you can improve your form by allowing markdown editing [here](handling_rich_text.md).
 * Learn how to test your application on localhost from multiple devices [here](localhost_testing.md)